niko1499/Lidar_Utility/README.md

 #6/4/18
 #Nikolas Xarles Gamarra

-"lidar" is a coclection or ROS nodes that are useful for filtering and interpreting point cloud data.
+This "Lidar_Utility" is a coclection or ROS nodes that are useful for filtering and interpreting point cloud data.
 It depends on ROS and PCL.

 Here is an overview of the directories
 /build: ROS generated excutables